faceleg/node-assetify/README.md

 - **beforeBundle**: Raised before files are bundled together into profiles.
 Useful for _actually bundling_ (which is a plugin in itself).
 - **afterBundle**: Raised after files are bundled together into profiles.
 Useful for _minification_.
 - **afterOutput**: Raised after files are copied to the final destinations.
 Useful for _post-processing_, like licensing comments.
-- **beforeRender**: Raised on every request, before the assets are included in the locals object.
+- **beforeRender**: Raised on every request, before the assets are included in the files object.
 Useful for hashing and fingerprinting. `ctx` will contain `http` with both the `req` and `res` objects.

 To configure a plugin, you must add it **before** calling `assetify.compile`.
 These can be added in two ways.
 The simpler way is: